duguyue100/duguyue100.github.io/_posts/2016-10-16-use-terminal.md

 + `linuxman`: Similar to `macman`, and offer me the same toolkit as I work in Mac.

 And.. that's it, or at least I couldn't think about what else do I need to do my jobs.

+## iTerm

+I don't need many apps.
+I've used iPhone for over a year, iPad for more than 2 years, and MacOS more than 3 years.
+But I still manage to have only two panes of apps.
+I generally against the idea of installing more apps since this would pollute my system.
+I need my system to be clean at all the time.

+This is why it took me around 2 weeks to decide installing it.
+And now it's been my default terminal emulator for over a month.
+I configured as a Ubuntu terminal outlook.
+And my bash highlight scheme is a perfect match.

+If you care about your terminal at all, you should change to iTerm.
+It's not only that it's a better terminal, but also for much more funny functions.

+## `zsh`

+I've used `bash` as my default shell client for many years.
+I've never switched to different shell client.
+I knew they are out there by the way.

+## Vim

+## `macman` and `linuxman`

 (TO BE CONTINUED)